mesosphere/dcos-docs-site/pages/docs/1.10/deploying-jobs/index.md

 ---
+layout: layout.pug
-post_title: Deploying Jobs
+title: Deploying Jobs
 feature_maturity: preview
-menu_order: 120
+menuWeight: 120
 ---

 You can create scheduled jobs in DC/OS without installing a separate service.
 Create and administer jobs in the DC/OS web interface, the DC/OS CLI, or via an API.